terrenceliu/Lyber/README.md

 - Integrate with Google Maps API.
 Just drag and drop to pin-point your pick up location.

 ## TODO

+- [ ] I think I should really add some comments and clean up the code base ummm

+- [ ] Integrate React-Redux for state management.

 - [x] CLEAN UP THE CODE URGHHH ITS SO MESSY RN